kopytjuk/kopytjuk.github.io/content/posts/kpi-architecture/index.md

 ----

-The following class diagram shows the abstract classes `EvaluationData`, `TimestepArtifact` and `TimeseriesArtifact` and together with their implementations.
-You can inherit from the abstract classes whenever you need a new artifact or a data source.
+The following class diagram shows the abstract classes `EvaluationData`, `TimestepArtefact` and `TimeseriesArtefact` and together with their implementations.
+You can inherit from the abstract classes whenever you need a new artefacts or a data source.

 ![class-diagram](class-diagram.png)

-You can extend your codebase with new metrics and plots and pass the list of desired artifacts to the evaluation loop without touching the loop's codebase itself.
-The majority of code changes happen in the implementations of the artifacts and data sources.
+You can extend your codebase with new metrics and plots and pass the list of desired artefacts to the evaluation loop without touching the loop's codebase itself.
+The majority of code changes happen in the implementations of the artefacts and data sources.

 Moreover you can replace the algorithm under test by providing a different implementation as it was done with `AlgorithmOutputImpl1` and `AlgorithmOutputImpl2` - you can even have them both at the same time for comparison.
-The only thing to extend, is to create a new family of artifacts supporting multiple algorithm outputs in the signature of `generate`.
+The only thing to extend, is to create a new family of artefacts supporting multiple algorithm outputs in the signature of `generate`.

 Also, bote that you have full access to the whole data after feeding the `Tape` instance via `record()` , which simply logs the data to memory or disk.

 ## Summary

 Assessment and analysis of real world (discrete) systems can get more and more complex over time.
-The proposed architecture with a main loop over evaluation timesteps, a collection of data sources and two separate artifact groups allows easy replacement, straightforward extensibility and modularity by introducing clean interfaces to retreive and consume evaluation data.
+The proposed architecture with a main loop over evaluation timesteps, a collection of data sources and two separate artefacts groups allows easy replacement, straightforward extensibility and modularity by introducing clean interfaces to retrieve and consume evaluation data.

 You want to use this architecture template if the following is true:

 - you have a discrete and dynamic system under test
 - you have multiple algorithm implementations for the same task
-- you have a large number of evaluation artifacts and the collection certainly will grow over time
+- you have a large number of evaluation artefacts and the collection certainly will grow over time

-Of course, the proposed structure is an overkill for small number of metrics for application in "noise-free" envirnoments, where an extension towards more insights won't be needed.
+Of course, the proposed structure is an overkill for small number of metrics for application in "noise-free" environments, where an extension towards more insights won't be needed.

 ## Possible extensions

 Nobody is perfect - this fact also applies to the architecture above.
 Here a list of further possible extensions:

-- *Timeseries artifacts* for variable sized (<T) lists.
+- *Timeseries artefacts* for variable sized (<T) lists.
-- Configuration management for data sources and artifact collections.
-Serializing data source and artifact instances allows to reproduce the same plots and metrics at a different point of time.
+- Configuration management for data sources and artefacts collections.
+Serializing data source and artefacts instances allows to reproduce the same plots and metrics at a different point of time.
 - Manage passing arguments to `generate`.
 Havin multiple data sources allows a combination of different data constellations.
 Currently the `generate` signature solely accepts a list of objects equal to the number of data sources.
 - Parallelization - you can split the main loop over $t$ into small batches to decrease the runtime of a single run.